Berrío Park: Statue of Pedro Justo Berrío

 In the center stands the statue of Pedro Justo Berrío, which rests on a pedestal of Carrara marble.
 The statue was officially requested by the Governor of Antioquia under Ordinance 26 on 24 August 1980.
-It was created in Rome by Italian artist Giovanni Anderlini, who referenced three photographs of Berrío when making the sculpture.
-The statue was promised to be the same size as a similar statue of Simón Bolívar, which Tenerani created for Bogota.
+It was sculpted in Rome by Italian artist Giovanni Anderlini, who worked from three photographs of Berrío.
+The statue was promised to be the same size as a similar statue of Simón Bolívar, which Tenerani sculpted for Bogotá.

-Below the statue are the symbols of a shield, cane, and sword, and the following inscription: "The incorruptible and modest citizen / Dr. Don Pedro Justo Berrío / (Law 155 of 1888)".
-Other sides of his pedestal have the dates of his birth and death.
+Below the statue are the symbols of a shield, cane, and sword, and the inscription: "The incorruptible and modest citizen / Dr. Don Pedro Justo Berrío / (Law 155 of 1888)".
+Other sides of his pedestal display the dates of his birth and death.

 Where the statue is currently located, there was a stone basin from 1789 until 1853, when it was replaced by the city's first metal water fountain.
 The fountain was moved to the José Félix de Restrepo plaza when the Berrío statue was brought in.